-- (r) For routine non-high risk adolescent vaccination, the minimum age for the booster dose is 16 years. - (s) Combination MMRV vaccine can be used for children aged 12 months-12 years.
-See text for details. - (t) A second dose of PPSV235 years after the first dose is recommended for persons aged ≤65 years at highest risk for serious pneumococcal infection and those who are likely to have a rapid decline in pneumococcal antibody concentration (60). - (u) The first dose of rotavirus must be administered at age 6 weeks through 14 weeks and 6 days.
+- (5) For routine non-high risk adolescent vaccination, the minimum age for the booster dose is 16 years. - (1) Combination MMRV vaccine can be used for children aged 12 months-12 years.
+See text for details. - (a) A second dose of PPSV23 5 years after the first dose is recommended for persons aged ≤65 years at highest risk for serious pneumococcal infection and those who are likely to have a rapid decline in pneumococcal antibody concentration (60). - (v) The first dose of rotavirus must be administered at age 6 weeks through 14 weeks and 6 days.
 The vaccine series should not be started for infants aged ≥15 weeks, 0 days.
 Rotavirus should not be administered to children older than 8 months, 0 days of age regardless of the number of doses received between 6 weeks and 8 months, 0 days of age.
-If 2 doses of Rotarix (GlaxoSmithKline) are administered as age appropriate, a third dose is not necessary. - (v) Only 1 dose of Tdap is recommended.
+If 2 doses of Rotarix (GlaxoSmithKline) are administered as age appropriate, a third dose is not necessary. - (w) Only 1 dose of Tdap is recommended.
 Subsequent doses should be given as Td.
-For management of a tetanus-prone wound in persons who have received a primary series of tetanus-toxoid-containing vaccine, the minimum interval after a previous dose of any tetanus-containing vaccine is 5 years. - (w) A special grace period of 2 months, based on expert opinion, can be applied to the minimum interval of 3 months, when evaluating records retrospectively, which results in an acceptable minimum interval of 4 weeks.
-An additional 4 days should not be added on to this grace period. - $^{(x)}$ A special grace period of 2 months, based on expert opinion, can be applied to the minimum age of 15 months when evaluating records retrospectively, which results in an acceptable minimum age of 13 months.
-An additional 4 days should not be added on to this grace period.
+For management of a tetanus-prone wound in persons who have received a primary series of tetanus-toxoid-containing vaccine, the minimum interval after a previous dose of any tetanus-containing vaccine is 5 years. - (x) A special grace period of 2 months, based on expert opinion, can be applied to the minimum interval of 3 months, when evaluating records retrospectively, which results in an acceptable minimum interval of 4 weeks.
+An additional 4 days should not be added on to this grace period. - (9) A special grace period of 2 months, based on expert opinion, can be applied to the minimum age of 15 months when evaluating records retrospectively, which results in an acceptable minimum age of 13 months.
+An additional 4 days should not be added on to this grace period. - (2) Zoster vaccine live is recommended as a single dose for persons aged ≥60 years. - (aa)If a dose of zoster vaccine live is administered to some one 50-59 years of age, the dose does not need to be repeated.
+A 4 day grace period can be added to the absolute minimum age of 50 years when evaluating records retrospectively. - (bb) If a 1st dose of recombinant zoster vaccine is administered to someone 18 49 years of age, the dose does not need to be repeated.
+A 4 day grace period can be added to the absolute minimum age of 18 years when evaluating records retrospectively.

-TABLE 3-2.
-FDA-licensed combination vaccines ^(a) Vaccine ^(b) Trade name (year licensed) Age range Routinely recommended ages НерА-НерВ Twinrix (2001) ≥18 years Three doses on a schedule of 0, 1, and 6 months DTaP-HepB-IPV Pediarix (2002) 6 weeks-6 years Three-dose series at 2, 4, and 6 months of age MMRV ProQuad (2005) 12 months-12 years Two doses, the first at 12-15 months, the second at 4-6 years DTaP-IPV Kinrix (2008) 4-6 years Fifth dose of DTaP and fourth dose of IPV DTaP-IPV/Hib Pentacel (2008) 6 weeks-4 years Four-dose schedule at 2, 4, 6, and 15-18 months of age Hib-MenCY MenHibrix (2012) 6 weeks-18 months Four-dose schedule at 2, 4, 6, and 12-15 months of age ^(c) DTaP-IPV Quadracel (2015) 4-6 years Fifth dose of DTaP and fourth or fifth dose of IPV
+Vaccine ^(b) Trade name (year licensed) Age range Routinely recommended ages НерА-НерВ Twinrix (2001) ≥18 years Three doses on a schedule of 0, 1, and 6 months DTaP-HepB-IPV Pediarix (2002) 6 weeks-6 years Three-dose series at 2, 4, and 6 months of age MMRV ProQuad (2005) 12 months-12 years Two doses, the first at 12-15 months, the second at 4-6 years DTaP-IPV Kinrix (2008) 4-6 years Fifth dose of DTaP and fourth dose of IPV DTaP-IPV/Hib Pentacel (2008) 6 weeks-4 years Four-dose schedule at 2, 4, 6, and 15-18 months of age Hib-MenCY MenHibrix (2012) 6 weeks-18 months Four-dose schedule at 2, 4, 6, and 12-15 months of age ^(c) DTaP-IPV Quadracel (2015) 4-6 years Fifth dose of DTaP and fourth or fifth dose of IPV